 The daily dosage should be established and controlled individually by the treating physician.
 The initial recommended daily dose is 750 mg.
 In addition, in clinical trials a starting dose of 20 mg valproate/kg body weight has also shown an acceptable safety profile.
 Prolonged-release formulations can be given once or twice daily.
 The dose should be increased as rapidly as possible to achieve the lowest therapeutic dose which produces the desired clinical effect.
 The daily dose should be adapted to the clinical response to establish the lowest effective dose for the individual patient.
 The mean daily dose usually ranges between 1000 and 2000 mg valproate.
 Patients receiving daily doses higher than 45mg/kg/day body weight should be carefully monitored.

 Continuation of treatment of manic episodes in bipolar disorder should be adapted individually using the lowest effective dose.

 Although the pharmacokinetics of valproate semisodium are modified in the elderly, they have limited clinical significance and dosage should be determined on the basis of clinical response.

-The safety and efficacy of valproate semisodium for the treatment of manic episodes in bipolar disorder have not been evaluated in patients aged less than 18 years.
+The efficacy of valproate semisodium in children below 18 years of age in the treatment of manic episodes in bipolar disorder has not been established.
+With respect to safety information in children see section 4.8. .